What is BRCA?

 Gimme some stats…

 Most women in the UK have a 12% chance of developing breast cancer.
-Those with BRCA1 mutations have up to 90% chance and BRCA2 have up to 85% chance.
+Those with BRCA1 mutations have up to 79% chance (by age 80), and BRCA2 have up to 77% chance (by age 80).

 Most women in the UK have a 2% chance of developing ovarian cancer.
-Those with BRCA1 mutations have up to 45% chance and BRCA2 10-20% chance.
+Those with BRCA1 mutations have up to 53% chance (by age 80), and BRCA2 have up to 25% chance (by age 80).

 What about men?